Bagdad-Chase Mine: Downfall

 Although the Bagdad-Chase mine survived the Panic of 1907 and the Great Depression, which saw many of the mines in the area close, and even though the Bagdad-Chase Mine was one of only four in California that was allowed to continue extracting ore during World War II (Bagdad-Chase produced ores that were useful as flux), the Bagdad-Chase mine would go into receivership in the 1930s, and would halt operations in the early 1950s.
 Shortly before that, in 1947 and 1948, ore would be extracted from a 200 foot vertical shaft.

-Modern Day
+Modern-day

 In 1971 the Bagdad-Chase Company (named after the Bagdad-Chase Mine) would purchase the property and extract a further 14,000 tons of ore from an open pit.
 This ore was brought to the Goldome Mill in Vanderbilt, California, and processed 3 months after.
 A 1999 earthquake may have had effects on the mine.

 Bagdad Chase Incorporated currently owns the property and is dedicated to developing mines in San Bernardino County.
 In 2012 Bagdad Chase Inc. announced plans to reopen the Bagdad-Chase Mine after the Cestle Mountain Mine yielded $2 billion in gold in silver.

 The property consists of 20 patented land claims.

-Stedman & Ragtown
+Stedman and Ragtown

 Stedman is classified as a hot desert under the Köppen climate classification.

 Ragtown is classified as a cold desert under the Köppen climate classification.